Roald87/TwinCatChangelog/tc3_changelog.md

 - Conditional compilation also available in the declaration section (in addition to implementation part).
 - Multi-line support in pragma declarations.
 - New, optional Base64 memory format for graphical PLC objects.
+- Events stored in a separate .tmc file are formatted with line breaks.

 #### PLC HMI properties